 Canada has about 37,000 km of transmission pipelines that carry crude oil and refined petroleum products.

 Pipelines come in all sizes.
 The smallest is 5 cm and is used to gather oil from individual wells.
 There it joins a network of bigger and bigger pipelines.
 The biggest, made of steel, is 120 cm in diameter.
 The larger pipelines are designed for ultra-long distance transmission.

-We export about 68.41% of our oil to the United States.
+We export 68.41% of our oil to the United States.
 Many of our pipelines therefore go all the way to California and Texas.
 Read more